nihalsathawane2003/Sign_language_Media-pipe/README.md

      - `American_Training.ipynb`
      - `Indian_Training.ipynb`
      - `German_Training.ipynb`
-   - Models are saved in the `models/` directory after training.

 3. **Integration with Flask**:
    - The trained models are integrated into a Flask application.